luvnft/nftdrop/README.md

   - Mainnets: For production-ready airdrops
   - Sepolia Testnets: For testing and development

-This stack enables Mint Wave to provide a robust, scalable, and user-friendly platform for creating and managing NFT airdrops across multiple blockchain networks.
+This stack enables AirDrop to provide a robust, scalable, and user-friendly platform for creating and managing NFT airdrops across multiple blockchain networks.

 ## Changes made after project submission on 2024-06-30